 Temporarily Attach Hardware

 This is the easiest way to avoid an unfortunate placement situation.
-Using reusable sticky putty, add your knobs or pulls and find a spot that looks good.
+Using reusable sticky putty, add your cabinet pulls or knobs and find a spot that looks good.
 Mark it down and install accordingly – it’s as easy as that!
 Planning the spots you’ll be drilling in advance leave less room for error and unnecessary holes down the road.

 Invest in a Template